Hawkins Electrical Guide

-The book was published by Theodore Audel & Company, and the majority of the illustrative content became the basis of decades of follow-up books published under the Audels brand name.
+The book was published by Theodore Audel & Company, with Theodore Audel being a pseudonym for Hawkins, who was publishing his own work.
+The majority of the illustrative content became the basis of decades of follow-up books published under the Audels brand name.
 The illustrative content of these books can still be found in Audels books sold new today.

 Because the Hawkins Electrical Guide was printed in the United States prior to 1923, the content of the books has passed into the public domain.